-- Student Aid Alberta requires private educational institutions to withdraw students who have missed five (5) consecutive days without contacting the College.
+- Student Aid requires private educational institutions to withdraw students who have missed five (5) consecutive days without contacting the College.
 As a student, you must contact the College and provide documentation either before or during the absence detailing the reason for the absence.
-Moreover, absences must be deemed as reasonable based on Student Aid Alberta's definition of a reasonable excuse.
-If you miss 5 consecutive days without contacting the College with a reasonable excuse, Student Aid Alberta must be notified of your withdrawal, and notification will result in immediate termination of funding. - Regardless of college approved absences (reasonable excuses), if you have missed 30 consecutive calendar days, your funding agency will be notified of your withdrawal, and this will result in the immediate termination of your funding and enrollment contract. - For out of province funded students, funding agency attendance policies may vary.
-Please check with your Financial Planner for details.
+Moreover, absences must be deemed as reasonable based on Student Aid's definition of a reasonable excuse.
+If you miss 5 consecutive days without contacting the College with a reasonable excuse, you will be withdrawn from studies and Student Aid will notified of your withdrawal. - Regardless of college approved absences (reasonable excuses), if you have missed 30 consecutive calendar days (including scheduled breaks), you will be withdrawn from studies.
+If applicable, Student Aid will be notified of your withdrawal and this will result in the immediate termination of your funding.

 When a student is unable to attend class, he or she must demonstrate that there have been unanticipated, extenuating, and mitigating circumstances which prevented his or her attendance.
 Excused absences include personal illness or illness of a close family member where the attention of the student is required, death of an immediate family member, accident, funeral, personal appointments for acute or preventative health care, and court appearances or other unforeseen circumstances making it impossible for a student to attend class.
-Excused absences must be accompanied by written proof upon returning to the College.
+Excused absences must be accompanied by written proof.
 All absences are recorded regardless of the reason for the absence.